 Nitrogen Suffocation

-With the worst record of any state for botched executions, Alabama plans to experiment with nitrogen suffocation, a method that has never been used in an execution anywhere in the world.
+With the worst record of any state for botched executions, Alabama's experiment with nitrogen suffocation did not go according to plan.

 What to Know